 My goal is to give you a guideline on how to achieve the look you want and can feel good about!

 I know I know, it’s painful to see all those stray hairs but it’s worth it to grow it out so you have hair to work with to create the perfect shape for your face.

-Once your brows are all grown out it’s important to see an experienced waxer to start you off with the correct shape.
-The best plan is to go back once your brows are grown out again.
-The more you wax; the thinner the hair grows, as the hair is taken from the follicle.
+Once your brows are all grown out it’s important to see our licensed wax experts at Blue Ash Beauty Bar to start you off with the correct shape; and continue to wax to keep this shape.
+In addition, the more you wax; the thinner the hair grows, as the hair is taken from the follicle.
 Note that if you have any unruly hairs your waxer will trim them for you as opposed to removing them as to not leave a gap in your shape.

 Shaping with a Brow Pencil, Retractable, or Wax

-You can either ask for a lesson with your brow technician or head to your nearest beauty store and have the cosmetician help you choose the colour best suited to what you need.
-I always offer lessons on how to draw your brows to avoid a lot of headaches!
+We always offer lessons on how to draw your brows to avoid a lot of headaches!
 I suggest going with a pencil first as it is a good way to practice.
-Waxes and retractable’s are a bit more expensive so you don’t want to waste them on practising.
+Waxes and retractable’s are a bit more expensive so you don’t want to waste them on practicing.

 Once you are an expert at your own brows I would suggest trying both wax and retractable to see which you like.
 I ended up going back to a pencil myself so you can figure out which works best.
 Just make sure to constantly sharpen your pencil if that is the option you are choosing!